Teckas-Technologies/Test-Bootcamp/Readme.md

 1. Add the following CSS code to style the form:
     ```css
     #add-student {
+        width: 50%; /* give the 50% width of the whole page to student-list div */
         margin: 2rem 0; /* Add space above and below the section */
         padding: 1rem; /* Add padding inside the section */
         background-color: #f9f9f9; /* Set a light gray background color */